beluej123/OrbMechanics_Curtis/README.md

   - Simulating orbital element variations such as inclination, right ascension, and argument of perigee.
   - Supporting mission planning and stability assessments for Earth-orbiting satellites.

-- The test scripts included in both MATLAB and Python versions validate the lunar perturbations, by:
+- The test scripts validate the lunar perturbations, by:
   - Numerical integration of Gauss's variational equations using MATLAB's `ode45` and Python's `solve_ivp`.
   - Analysis of three orbital regimes: geostationary (GEO), highly elliptical (HEO), and low Earth orbit (LEO).
   - Visualization of orbital element evolution under lunar perturbations.